preco21/eslint-config-legacy/readme.md

 ### Using `script` source type

 Every concrete configs treats your code as ECMAScript modules enabled environment by default.
-Add this to your config if you want to disable it:
+Add this to your configuration if you want to disable it:

 ```json
 {